The Connection: Melatonin, Happiness, And Depression

 What is melatonin?

-Melatonin is a hormone made naturally by the brain that helps control sleep cycles.
+Melatonin is a hormone made naturally by the brain that helps with the timing of your circadian rhythms, and sleep/wake cycle.
 Changing melatonin levels in the evening prompt your body to start feeling tired and signal when it’s time to go to sleep (as well as when it’s time to wake up).
 Around sunset, when the light outside starts to diminish, the pineal gland begins to secrete melatonin and your body prepares for sleep.
 Its levels rise for a few hours until you fall asleep, when they remain high until the sun rises, at which point the melatonin effect decreases as you start to wake up.

 Melatonin is produced naturally by the body, but we can also obtain exogenous melatonin from foods and supplements.
 Melatonin is widely utilized as a sleep supplement, and research shows that it is efficacious for various types of sleep disruptions.
 Many people choose to take an exogenous melatonin supplement to support healthy sleep patterns when they’re experiencing insomnia, traveling internationally, performing shift work, or experiencing other potential disturbances.